batect/abacus/infra/README.md

 This directory contains two groups of Terraform files:

-* `bootstrap`: contains Terraform files to create GCP resources required for deployment pipeline to run (eg. creating the Terraform state bucket or granting the pipeline user the necessary permissions).
+* `bootstrap`: contains Terraform files to create GCP resources required for deployment pipeline to run (eg. creating the Terraform state bucket or granting the pipeline user the necessary permissions) or which are too sensitive to allow the GitHub Actions pipeline access to perform (eg. IAM role creation).
 Should only need to be run once, requires GCP admin privileges.
   In the pipeline, a check is performed to ensure that the infrastructure has not drifted from the desired state.

   Configure authentication with `./batect gcpBootstrapLogin` and setup Terraform with `./batect setupBootstrapTerraform`.